 - Admirers of Paul Cezanne have a field day in Aix.
 He was born and lived here, so there’s plenty connected to the great Impressionist painter, including a fascinating walk organized by the Tourist Office and visits to his home.

-- The Cité du Livre (the City of Books housed in an old match-making factory houses the M&eactue'jane library (the Marquis de Méjane left his considerable library of 80,000 books to the city in 1786), the Prejlocaj Ballet, and much more.
+- The Cité du Livre (the City of Books) is housed in an old match-making factory and houses the Bibliothèque Méjanes library (the Marquis de Méjane left his considerable library of 80,000 books to the city in 1786), the Prejlocaj Ballet, and much more.
 It puts on major exhibitions and events.

 - For a complete contrast, visit the Fondation Vasarely on avenue Marcel-Pagnol.
 The building itself is modern; inside are some extraordinary exhibits of the visionary architect/artist.